WOA-Project/SurfaceDuo-Guides/InstallWindows/ISO/WindowsRetail-Channels.md

 ---

-- Once the download is completed, you will see a new folder with prefix "10.0.22000..." (or something different!) created inside the CLI folder.
+- Once the download is completed, you will see a new folder with prefix "10.0.22000..." (or something different!) created inside the extracted folder.
 This contains all the required Windows files.

+### Creation commands

 Let's create an ISO from the Windows build download.

 Open up the command prompt as Administrator and type:

 ```batch
 UUPMediaConverter.exe -u <10.0.22000... name of your Windows build folder> -i Windows11_Pro_arm64_en-US.iso -l en-US -e Professional